ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 # SharePointAddInsAutomation

-Use SharePointAddInsAutomation to automate add-in updates across site collections.
+SharePointAddInsAutomation automates updating add-ins across site collections.

 Below we outline how to first identify SharePoint add-ins using